Lack of proper quarantine is one of the biggest reasons for failure in the fishkeeping hobby.

 Quarantine is more than an isolation period.

-(Unless you got your fish from a trusted breeder directly.)
+(Unless you got your fish from a trusted breeder or importer directly.)

 For fish from pet stores, fairs and other places that don’t quarantine…